syntasso/kratix-docs/docs/main/05-reference/05-resources/05-updates.md

 used.
 To move a resource from one Destination to another you can delete and create it again.

-## Manually trigger configure workflow
+## Manually trigger configure Workflow
 If you want to manually trigger the configure workflow for a resource you can add the `kratix.io/manual-reconciliation: true` labels to the resource.
 Kratix will detect this labels, trigger the configure workflow and remove the label from the resource.